dottxt-ai/dotvllm-experimental/README.md

-# DotLLM
+# DotvLLM

-DotLLM is a vLLM wrapper that serves an OpenAI-compatible API using custom logit processors.
+DotvLLM is a vLLM wrapper that serves an OpenAI-compatible API using custom logit processors.

 ⚠️ This is an experimental project.
 Not for production use. ⚠️